 Secularity without secularism?

 As regards secularism, we need to realise that there's no neutral ground, and if Christian values are marginalised in the public square, then values from some other source must have taken their place.
 But let's not throw out the baby with the bathwater.
 Secularity itself - in the sense of differentiating the authority structure of the church from those of the state, business, etc. - surely brings blessings (according to the vision of the Christian statesman Abraham Kuyper).
 But those blessings expire at the point where these structures are supposed to become the sole domain of certain interests, like religious, political, or economic.
-Churches should be separate from the state and also not businesses, but faith and ideology cannot be kept out of politics or economics (as also seems clear from the Bible).
+Churches should be separate from the state and also not run as businesses, but faith and ideology cannot be kept out of politics or economics (as also seems clear from the Bible).
 We could champion 'secularity without secularism' - known in Kuyper's tradition as 'sphere sovereignty'.

 What about the gospel message itself?
 Sphere sovereignty here means that we must never accept the easy assumption that the Kingdom of God is irrelevant to our work.
 If it is, we shouldn't be doing the work!
 Here I'm urging a broad view of why Jesus was incarnate in the first place (and I highly recommend Richard Middleton's A New Heaven and A New Earth, which I'm currently reading).
 I've always had some generic ways to link my ecological research to God's kingdom, but now I'm excited to be part of some projects with a Christian philosophical element - in ecology, in conservation, and in research methods.
 We're not preaching through these, but we are trying to work out perspectives that come from a Christian worldview.
 So I'm delighted when colleagues ask me about these projects, which may lead to fruitful conversations on hard secularist ground.
 Every so often I discover or suspect that someone I'm talking to has abandoned Christian faith earlier in life, and I pray that God may be drawing them on.
 A holistic gospel is crucial for such conversations.